 Another benefit of using data-driven audits is that most of the technology used to gather and analyze data is cloud-based.
 Cloud systems enable remote access, meaning that the auditors do not have to spend as many days onsite with you as in the past.
 They can pull data remotely, analyze it, and focus on findings.
 This provides a more efficient and cost-effective audit, giving both nonprofits better results and saving auditors time.

 With the current accounting employment shortage, in which fewer people seem to be entering the accounting profession, there will likely be a shortage of experienced auditors soon.
 However, by using technology, auditing firms can increase the amount of work they do, while providing better service and more detailed analysis to nonprofits.
 This can offset some of the accounting labor shortage.

 No Need for a Big IT Department to Benefit from Data

 Another benefit to using cloud-based accounting and finance software is the ease with which organizations can add it to their tech stack.
 Unlike site-based systems, which may require special hardware and personnel to maintain and manage them, cloud-based systems are accessed through the internet.
 The software provider takes care of maintenance, updates, and security.
 No special hardware or software is needed to use them either, thus enabling you to continue using the hardware that you have.

 Data-driven audits add so much value and have few, if any, drawbacks.
 Not only can they cover more transactions than a traditional audit, but they also help auditors more easily focus on possible risk areas.
 With the right technology in place, nonprofits can reap the benefits of big data even with limited budgets.

-Welter Consulting offers a bridge to solutions that work for nonprofit organizations.
+Welter Consulting bridges people and technology together for effective solutions for nonprofit organizations.
 We offer software and services that can help you with your accounting needs.
-Please contact Welter Consulting at 206-605-3113 for more information.
+Please contact us for more information.